sharvas/push_swap/README.md

 The goal of this project was to create two programs. ```push_swap``` - that outputs instructions to sort the stack of integers to the stdout.
 Then the ```checker``` reads those instructions from the stdin and checks if the resulting stack of numbers is sorted.

-It is alowed to use  composed of 2 stacks named a and b.
+It is alowed to use two 2 stacks named a and b.
+The numbers are read into stack.
+Stack b at the beginning is empy.
-To start with:
-a contains a random number of either positive or negative numbers without any duplicates. b is empty
 The goal is to sort in ascending order numbers into stack a.
-To do this you have the following operations at your disposal:
+Only the following operations are allowed:

 sa : swap a - swap the first 2 elements at the top of stack a.
 Do nothing if there is only one or no elements). sb : swap b - swap the first 2 elements at the top of stack b.
 Do nothing if there is only one or no elements).